wp-plugins/runkeeper-plugin/readme.txt

 == Changelog ==

+= 2.2 =
+* Remove requirement for jQuery

+= 2.1 =
+* Only include Javascript on pages where runkeeper is used

 = 2.0 =
 * Add option to use shortcode instead of custom fields
 * Settings page to control dimensions and offset of preview